mf-andres/SEG_B_2018/README.md

 # SEG_B_2018
+This project was carried out for the Security subject of the Telecomunications Engineering Degree of the University of Vigo.

-Client and server aplications that interchange documents via a secured ssl/tls channel
+The aim of the project was to develop a client and a server that could interchange documents via a secured ssl/tls channel.

 Client arguments:
 keyStoreFile trustStoreFile